-If the owner meets all of these requirements, the valuation of the primary residence will remain fixed for a three (3) year period.
+If the owner meets all of these requirements, the limited value of the primary residence will remain fixed for a three (3) year period.
 To remain eligible the owner is required to renew the option during the last six (6) months of the three (3) year period upon receipt of a notice of re-application from the County Assessor.
 The freeze terminates if the owner sells the home, adds new construction, or otherwise becomes ineligible.
-The property then reverts to its current full cash value as determined by the County Assessor.
+The property's current limited value will be recalculated as determined by the County Assessor.

 Please be aware that:

-- Only your FULL CASH VALUE will be frozen.
+- Only your LIMITED VALUE will be frozen.
 The TAX RATES that are set by the Board of Supervisors will NOT be frozen.
 Your taxes will continue to fluctuate.

-- Your frozen Full Cash Value will remain frozen even in the event of a declining real estate market.
+- Your frozen Limited Value will remain frozen even in the event of a declining real estate market.

-- Any changes to the property (such as new construction or demolitions) that will change your Full Cash Value will result in the removal of the freeze.
+- Any changes to the property (such as new construction or demolitions) will result in the removal of the freeze.